ArthurYdalgo/laravext/docs/concepts/file-conventions.md

 ### Blade Template

-Because using only html can limit how complex your skeleton can be, you can call the `@startNexus` and `@endNexus` in your `resouces/views/sections/app.blade.php`, like the example below:
+Because using only html can limit how complex your skeleton can be, you can call the `@startNexus` and `@endNexus` in your `resouces/views/sections/app.blade.php` (or use the [Javascript Runtime server side rendering](/server-side-rendering?id=javascript-runtime)), like the example below:

 ```php
 @extends('layouts.app')